Harborough rail users

 Improving the quality of Market Harborough's rail service

-The next Committee meeting of HRU has been arranged for Monday 29th April, starting at 18:00, in the front bar of the Oat Hill pub restaurant on Kettering Road, Little Bowden.
-On the agenda are the new East Midlands franchise announcement plus the rebuilding of Market Harborough station and the associated forthcoming line closure from 28th May to 2nd June.
+The next open Committee meeting of HRU has been arranged for Monday 20th January, starting at 18:00, in the front bar of The Oat Hill pub restaurant on Kettering Road, Little Bowden.
+The main item on the agenda is the East Midlands Railway timetable consultation for December 2020.
+This is when the EMR Electrics service to Corby is due to start.
+The Intercity service - which serves Market Harborough - is also due to see significant alterations.
 Anyone with an interest in the train service from Market Harborough is welcome to attend.

 Details of the consultation, and the opportunity to submit individual responses, can be found at https://www.eastmidlandsrailway.co.uk/december2020.
 The consultation closes on 14th February 2020.